How to Clean a Wooden Cutting Board | F.N. Sharp

 • Allow the oil to really soak in, overnight if possible.

-• Using a clean and dry cloth or paper towel, wipe off any remaining oil that has not seeped into the wood.
+• Use a clean and dry cloth or paper towel to wipe off any remaining oil that has not seeped into the wood.
 Your board should feel smooth but not slick or sticky.

 What NOT to do With a Wooden Cutting Board